Concordium/concordium.github.io/source/mainnet/net/references/query-node.rst

 Validator queries
 =================

-Earliest time a validator may be expected to make a block
+Earliest time a validator may be expected to produce a block
 -----------------------------------------------------

 .. code-block:: console

     $concordium-client validator win-time 1
-    Validator 1 is expected to bake no sooner than:
+    Validator 1 is expected to produce a block no sooner than:
     Thu, 26 Oct 2023 07:01:26 UTC  (in 34s 699ms)

-Get the projected earliest time at which a particular validator will be required to make a block.
+Get the projected earliest time at which a particular validator will be required to produce a block.

 If the validator is not a validator for the current reward period, this returns a timestamp at the start of the next reward period.
 If the validator is a validator for the current reward period, the earliest win time is projected from the current round forward, assuming that each round after the last finalized round will take the minimum block time.
 (If blocks take longer, or timeouts occur, the actual time may be later, and the reported time in subsequent queries may reflect this.)
-At the end of an epoch (or if the validator is not projected to make a block before the end of the epoch) the earliest win time for a (current) validator will be projected as the start of the next epoch.
+At the end of an epoch (or if the validator is not projected to produce a block before the end of the epoch) the earliest win time for a (current) validator will be projected as the start of the next epoch.

-One can supply the ``--poll`` option in order to continuously receive updates of when the supplied validator may be expected to make a block.
+One can supply the ``--poll`` option in order to continuously receive updates of when the supplied validator may be expected to produce a block.

 This query is only supported from protocol version 6 and onwards.